Hilmy224/os232/links.md

 ## Week 08
 * [Kernotex](https://www.youtube.com/@Kernotex)--- This channel is  godsent, especially his playlist on bulding Linux From Scracth really helped me out this week.
 I highly reccomend watching his other videos too since they are also informative and very helpfull.

+## Week 09
+* [Linux From Scratch - Version 12.0](https://www.linuxfromscratch.org/lfs/view/12.0/)--- The book on LFS.
+It's very concise and a must for lfs.

 <br>
 <hr>